 Are Smart Bags with Removable Batteries Always Allowed?

-Because the smart luggage ban went into action recently, some airline employees don’t yet know the ins and outs of the law.
-Even if the rules state that smart bags with removable batteries are perfectly fine to use, sometimes the airline employees don’t allow them anyway.
+Unfortunately, no. Because the smart luggage ban went into action recently, some airline employees don’t yet know all of the rules or laws.
+Even if the rules state that smart bags with removable batteries are okay to use, sometimes the airline employees don’t allow them anyway.

 Here’s an American Airlines passenger complaining that their smart luggage with a removable battery was denied entry.

 Or here's another one!
 Actually removing the battery from your smart luggage and watching your plane sit at the gate and STILL be denied entry. @AmericanAir

 That said, in 2021, the situation has improved drastically.
 Now, most airline employees know which smart luggage is allowed and which isn’t.